 With the high risk, high reward that comes with bitcoin, one should expect large price swings.

 This factor makes it less stable and more of a speculative asset than a reliable store of value or currency.

 Fans of the cryptocurrency hope for a more stable future to help increase the rate of adoption as a fiat alternative.

-While gold is also volatile it doesn’t nearly experience the same wild swings like its digital cousin.
+While gold is also volatile, it doesn’t nearly experience the same wild swings as its digital cousin.

 Since both can’t be inflated or printed, and neither are correlated with the stock market, they will often be compared to one another.
 Even with all the similarities, gold and bitcoin are very different.

 Though bitcoin is touted as the new digital gold, it still needs to pass the test of time.

 It’s doubtful that bitcoin will ever replace gold as a safe haven.
 However, it’s innovative blockchain technology is very exciting.